chrogan/electric-bill-estimator/docs/work/Pseudocode.md

 * An example for how this system works.
+  User inputs: The state they live in such as NY.
+The system then asks how many appliances the user would like to register.
+It then asks for the name of the appliance(s) for registration.
+  Afterwards, the user inputs the voltage, amperage, and how many hours a day this item is used.
+  Afterwards the system will print out the registered devices with the information from the user As well as printing out the total cost from all devices.
-  User inputs: The state they live in.
-Monitor, 19V, 2.1A, 8 hours, Oklahoma.
-The system will automatically calculate the information given and convert this into an estimate day, week, 30-day, and annual cost value.
+* Monitor, 19V, 2.1A, 8 hours, Oklahoma.
+The system will
+  automatically calculate the information given and convert this into an estimate day, week, 30-day, and annual cost value.